markpmlim/EquiRectangular2CompactCubemap/README.md

 Note: while the faces of a cubemap texture must be squares, their common size need not be POT (powers-of-two).

 The demo allows the user to save the final texture (a compact cubemap in the form of a 2D image) either as a .hdr or .png file.
-The user must set the *saveAsHDR* correctly.
+The user must set the *saveAsHDR* correctly (cf viewDidLoad method of the ViewController).

 <br />
 <br />